oyararba/Chatbot/README.md

 - Python 3.10+ (I used Python 3.14) [installer](https://www.python.org/downloads/)

 ### B. Brief explanation of approach
-My approach simulates a database-driven supprot flow that prioritizes input flexibility and fault tolerance.
+My approach simulates a database-driven support flow that prioritizes input flexibility and fault tolerance.

 - I use secure authentitcation with Python's getpass which hides the password.
 I apply a basic normalization to the raw inputs, as well as identifying and preventing basic SQL-injection based attacks before granting access to the user.
 - I used hardcoded dictionaries in place of a real database connection, and this was primarily to keep the design simple and easily reproducible.
 NOTE: This is actually something I'd like to go more in depth on if I had more time.